dpm3354/WireMockAgent/README.md

-# A (really) quick and dirty wiremock agent
+# A (really) quick and dirty process agent

-This application manages the execution of "wiremock-standalone-2.19.0.jar" in the path relative to the current binary It will restart this process when it detects changes made the directory provided as the first argument.
+This application will conditionally restart processes when specified directories have changed.

+## Configuration

+In order to properly setup the agent you will need to define:

+1. a process alias (label)
+2. a directory to monitor
+3. the name of the process to manage
+4. the arguments to supply the process
+5. supply a config.yml where the above is defined.
+By default the mock agent assumes a `config.json` exists in the same dir as the binary

+        {
+              "alias" : "wiremock",
+              "monitor": "mappings",
+              "command" : "java",
+              "arguments": [
+                "-jar", "wiremock-standalone-2.19.0.jar", "--port", "8082", "--global-response-templating"
+              ]
+        }

+## Example

+    ./wire-mock-agent config.json

 ## Building

 ### For yourself